Embarcadero Plaza: Renaming the plaza

+Recent changes

+In 2023, temporary, privately owned padel courts were added to the northern section of the plaza.
+They remain located on the brick portion of the plaza near the fountain.

+In April 2025, a temporary statue by Marco Cochrane, R-Evolution, was installed in the southern section of the plaza.

 Usage

 The plaza is frequented by nearby office workers on lunch break and by families with small children.
 Free daytime concerts occur frequently in the summer, and an ice skating rink is set up for winter months.
 In 1987, during The Joshua Tree Tour, U2 held a free concert in Justin Herman Plaza to "Save the Yuppies" following the Black Monday financial crisis in October.
 During the finale of the impromptu concert, Bono spray-painted graffiti on Vaillancourt Fountain, for which he was fined.

 During the early 1990s, the plaza was better known as EMB, one of the world's premier street skateboarding sites.
 Formal athletic ceremonies and rallies have also occurred in the plaza, including the retirement of Joe Montana (1995), attended by an estimated 25,000 people; the commemoration of Barry Bonds becoming the all-time home run leader (2007); and as the site of Super Bowl City, a "fan village" for attendees of Super Bowl 50 (2016) at Levi's Stadium in distant Santa Clara.
 Because of its size, the plaza is also frequently used for political rallies, including the Occupy San Francisco protest which took over the plaza for several months in 2011.